TABharathwaj1998/Machine-Learning/README.md

-These are some of Machine Learning Python programs done as assignments during my Graduate course in AI at Durham College.
+These two are Machine Learning Python programs done as assignments during my Graduate course in AI at Durham College.
+Mostly related to Supervised Learning such as Decision Tree, Random Forest Classifier and KNN